FarmBot-Docs/farmbot-express/v1.1/assembly/final-steps.md

 # Storing extra parts

-We recommend keeping everything that is left over after assembly in a box along with the getting started guide, camera calibration card, the microSD card adpater, and all of the assembly tools.
+We recommend keeping everything that is left over after assembly in a box along with the getting started guide, camera calibration card, the microSD card adapter, and all of the assembly tools.

 ![post-assembly spare parts](_images/extra_parts.png)